-Charles experienced a lot of sorrow and grief in his younger life.
+But, Charles' life was not always easy or happy.
+He experienced a lot of sorrow and grief in his younger life.
 Charles was born in Ohio and moved with his family to the Texas frontier as a young boy of seven.
 In 1862, when Charles was only eleven years old, his father was murdered by a Confederate mob in what is called the Great Hanging at Gainesville, Texas.
 The confederate vigilantes kept attacking and harassing the Leffel family for many years after the Civil War.
 In 1869, Charles' mother, Susan Leffel, wrote a letter to the Governor of Texas, describing their sad experiences.

 The Charles Leffel lived in Texas until moving to Oklahoma in 1901.
 Charles was a deeply religious man and would often preach at their church meetings.
-He told his children to call him "Papa" because he felt the name "Father" was reserved for only one person -- Our "Father" in Heaven.
+He told his children to call him "Papa" because he felt the name "Father" was reserved for only one person -- Our "Father in Heaven".

-I love the way Charles is looking at his wife, Caldona, and daughter, Susan.
+I love the way Grandpa Charles is looking at his wife, Caldona, and daughter, Susan.
 You can tell he loves his family by the tender look on his face.